1970 Peach Bowl: Aftermath

 The Tar Heels would win three conference titles before Dooley left after the 1977 season.
 They have returned to this bowl four times since this game, the last time in 2001.

 The Sun Devils finished ranked #6 in the polls.
-They would win five more conference titles before Kush's ouster in 1979.
-The Sun Devils have not returned to this game since.
+They would win five more WAC titles before joining the Pacific-10 Conference in 1978.
+Kush was fired during the middle of the 1979 season.

+The Sun Devils will make their second Peach Bowl appearance in a 2024-25 College Football Playoff quarterfinal vs. the Texas Longhorns.

 This was the final Peach Bowl played at Grant Field as it would move to Atlanta Stadium the following year.